LiRE3520/ProgBlack_2/Learning_Log.md

 ### Finishing the full test project
 I finished off the test project by adding some dynamic functionality to the button by using React's 'useState'.
 When the button is clicked, the text changes on the button.
 Also, I learnt about the ability TailwindCSS has to change formatting depending on the screen size, which I used to reduce the font size of the header and paragraph when the screen size is small.

+## Week 2
+### Cleaning up the Git repo
+After my first git clone, I realised node_modules for the frontend and backend was stored on the repo.